vanbess/PLUGIN-WooCommerce-Regional-Stock/README.md

-# Regional stock status for WooCommerce
+# PLUGIN: Regional stock status for WooCommerce

 This plugin allows a shop owner/admin to define a country or list of countries for which a particular variation is shown as in stock, making said variation unavailable for countries which do not form part of the list.